 In a September 2012 address to the Democratic National Convention, Richards sounded the theme that Republicans were anti-woman: “This year, women learned that if we aren’t at the table, we’re on the menu.”

 In a February 2014 interview on abortion rights with Fusion TV’s Jorge Ramos, Richards was asked to articulate her beliefs regarding when, during the fetal gestation period, human life actually begins.
 “I don’t know if it’s really relevant to the conversation,” she replied.
 When pressed, Richards said that in her view, the lives of her own three children began when she delivered them.
 Eight months later, Richards publicly revealed that she herself had once had an abortion.
 “It was the right decision for me and my husband, and it wasn’t a difficult decision,” she said.

-Over the years, Richards has made financial contributions to the political campaigns of numerous Democrats, including Tammy Baldwin, Sherrod Brown, Howard Dean, Rosa DeLauro, Donna Edwards, John Kerry, and Barack Obama.
+Over the years, Richards has made financial contributions to the political campaigns of numerous Democrats, including Tammy Baldwin, Richard Blumenthal, Sherrod Brown, Hillary Clinton, Howard Dean, Rosa DeLauro, Donna Edwards, Tim Kaine, John Kerry, and Barack Obama.
 She also has donated money to such organizations as America Coming Together, the Democratic Congressional Campaign Committee, EMILY’s List, Planned Parenthood, and the Progressive Majority.
 Richards strives to direct her support toward individuals and organizations that she believes will advance the cause of “economic justice,” which she defines as the effort to “reduce the gap between rich people and poor people in this country.